Photo by Sean Calvey

-In 1894 32 Achill people lost their lives when their boat capsized in Clew Bay.
+In 1894, thirty-two Achill people lost their lives when their boat capsized in Clew Bay.
 They were on their way to Scotland to work as Potato Pickers.
 Life in Scotland for the Achill worker was very dismal.
 They worked hard all day, slept in cow barns at night and were looked into their barns from the outside.
-In 1937 another harrowing event happened when 10 young Achill people as young as 11 were burned inside a barn.
+In 1937 another harrowing event happened when ten Achill people as young as 11 were burned inside a barn.
 They had been unable to get out when the fire started as they were locked in from the outside.
-There is a tiny plaque up in Kirkintullagh today on a derrilick building.
+There is a tiny plaque up in Kirkintullagh today on a derelict building.
 I was told when I went to visit Kirkintullagh last year that it had to be moved up higher on the wall because it kept being vandalised.
-My heart was saddened by the little recognition that was shown for the huge tragic impact the deaths of these young people must have had on their families.
+My heart was saddened by the little recognition that was shown for the huge tragic impact that the deaths of these young people must have had on their families.

 Alarms went off for me in my brain when I listened to the harrowing stories of the Syrians trying to cross the oceans to find safety.
-Mothers, Fathers, Children, brothers, sisters….humans.
+Mothers, fathers, children, brothers, sisters….humans.
 I was reminded of our Clew Bay tragedy and the uncanny similarity to it.
-It stuck with me, that it was a repeat of an event, all be it in another part of the world.
+It stuck with me, that it was a repeat of an event, albeit in another part of the world.

 In our world today we are hearing much more often about auto immune disease.
 This is the body attacking itself.
 When I see what is happening in Achill this last week, I see that Achill is running a high risk of Auto immune and this is happening.
 What is happening could have the potential to cause damage within families that could seep down the generations.